Big Book Q&A

 – Emily Griffith Wilson

-- What is the name of the physician, and what other role did he play in AA? – Doctor Leonard V. Strong, Jr. He was one of the first members of the AA board of trustees
+- What is the name of the physician, and what other role did he play in AA? – Doctor Leonard V. Strong, Jr., who twice paid for Bill's hospitalization.
+He was one of the first members of the AA board of trustees, a position he held from 1939 to 1954

 - L7-8: What is the name of the “nationally-known hospital” Bill was placed in, and where is it located? – Charles B. Towns Hospital in Central Park West, NYC